Invisible Ghost: Production

 The film was initially announced in press as Murder by the Stars, and later re-titled The Phantom Killer.
 Actor Bela Lugosi began his regular work for Monogram Pictures, starting with Invisible Ghost.
 Lugosi had previously worked with the company in the 1930s with The Mysterious Mr. Wong (1934) and the British film they distributed The Dark Eyes of London.
-Lugosi was set as the lead in the film, a month in advance than the films supporting players where were signe don a day before production began shooting on March 20, 1941.
+Lugosi was set as the lead in the film, a month in advance than the films supporting players where were signed on a day before production began shooting on March 20, 1941.

 Among the crew of the film was Al Martin, who had been working in film since the silent film era, mostly writing subtitles for films.
 He only wrote a few genre pictures, including The Rogues' Tavern (1936), Trapped by Television (1936), The Mad Doctor of Market Street (1942) and Invasion of the Saucer Men (1957).
 The films producer, Sam Katzman produced several low-budget features and was described in 1999 by film historian Tom Weaver as predominantly being known for his horror and science fiction film productions decades later.
 Both photographers Marcel Le Picard and Harvey Gould are credited in the films credits, with only Le Picard receiving credit in the film's pressbook.

 Release

 Invisible Ghost was released on April 25, 1941.
-The film was released on blu-ray on March 2017.
+The film was released on blu-ray in March 2017.

 Reception

 From contemporary reviews, Weaver described Invisible Ghost's as getting the "reviews it deserved."
 The Motion Picture Exhibitor described the film as "complicated and unbelievable" while the New York Post gave the film a "Fair" rating, noting a complex plot and the "buildup of suspense in a horror/drama, is imperfect."
 The New York Daily News gave the film a one star rating, declaring the film to be a "ghastly bore" finding that Lugosi was "not at his best" and the direction of Joseph H. Lewis was "inadequate".
 The Los Angeles Times said the film was "head and shoulders above the average horror picture.
-It's superiority is based on the fact that spine-tickling qualities stem from a psychopathic and psychological situation rather than a purely physical one, imparting a Poe-ish flavour...
+Its superiority is based on the fact that spine-tickling qualities stem from a psychopathic and psychological situation rather than a purely physical one, imparting a Poe-ish flavour...
 Lugosi is, of course, superb in his work, being master of all the horror tricks but never overdoing them".

 From retrospective reviews, Leonard Maltin's Film Guide awarded two out of a possible four stars, calling it "Better written and directed than most of Bela's 1940s cheapies, but still a far-cry from Dracula".